blackchip-org/lfs-rpm/README.md

 we want to keep the documentation so those commands are not necessary.
 But, when info pages are generated, the */usr/share/info/dir* file usually gets updated.
 We cannot do this at build or install time because multiple RPMs cannot "own" the same file.
-This marco deletes this file and the *%update_info_dir* macro should instead be used in the *%post* scriptlet.
+This macro deletes this file and the *%update_info_dir* macro should instead be used in the *%post* scriptlet.

 When using Fedora in stage1a and stage1b, there are two other macros